Pierre Lees-Melou: Nice

 In June 2017, Lees-Melou signed a four-year deal with Nice, worth around €5 million.
 He made his debut on 26 July, starting in the third qualifying round of the UEFA Champions League, a 1–1 home draw with Ajax.
 After being eliminated in the play-offs by Napoli, the team competed in the UEFA Europa League, and he played all but one game in a run to the last 32.

 In September 2020, having played over 100 games for Nice, Lees-Melou's contract was extended for one year.
 His four season-stay ended with 140 games and 18 goals.

 Norwich City

-On 13 July 2021, Lees-Melou signed a three-year deal with Norwich City for a fee of under £4 million, ahead of the team's return to the Premier League.
+On 13 July 2021, Lees-Melou signed a three-year deal with Norwich City for a fee of under £6 million, ahead of the team's return to the Premier League.
 He scored his first goal the following 10 April, opening a 2–0 home win over relegation rivals Burnley; after the game, striker Teemu Pukki said that he would be crucial for the rest of the season.

 Brest

 On 23 July 2022, Lees-Melou signed for Ligue 1 side Brest on a three-year contract with an option for a further year.
 Norwich City received a reported €2.3 million transfer fee and a 10% sell-on clause.
+In November 2023, he extended his contract with Brest until June 2027.

+In February 2024, he was named Ligue 1 Player of the Month.
+He was eventually named in the Team of the Year for the 2023–24 season, producing the highest number of possessions won in over 269 occasions.
+By the end of that season, Brest secured a third-place finish in the league and first ever qualification to the UEFA Champions League.

+Paris FC

+On 28 August 2025, Lees-Melou signed with newly promoted Ligue 1 side Paris FC on a two-year deal.